gpasq/newver/README.md

 Note that this currently only updates the patch version, but I'll add major and minor version updates in a new build.

+## CurVer
+The `CurVer` command is also provided to print the current version.
+This is useful in tools that need to get the current version in an OS independent manner.